 - Serve and enjoy!!!

 Maple syrup can be substituted for honey if you do not eat honey.
-Also, if you prefer to not use butter or ghee, you can use 4 TBS of coconut oil instead.
+Also, if you prefer to not use butter or ghee (and make recipe completely dairy free), you can use 4 TBS of coconut oil instead.

 Click HERE to PIN THIS!